avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 <span class="post answer">CK:</span> We don't really have a long-term goal, but we prefer keeping our rank up high constantly.
 Considering our long-term goal, we would like to launch a world well-known hacking competition orgnanized by CyKor and also produce a wargame website for educational purposes.

-<span class="post question">GP: You regularly play on various CTF competitions as CyKor with really nice results (e.g., ranked 2nd on Belluminar).
+<span class="post question">GP: You regularly play at various CTF competitions as CyKor with really nice results (e.g., ranked 2nd on Belluminar).
 On DEFCON, however, your team joined DEFKOR.
 So what is the difference between CyKOR and DEFKOR?
 </span>

 <span class="post answer">CK:</span> DEFKOR is a united team which integrates  CyKor, [Raon_ASRT](https://ctftime.org/team/3206) and other few great experts like Junghoon Lee.
-Some of them are working for security companies or doing research as post-graduates.
+Some of the members are working for security companies or doing research as post-graduates.

 <span class="post question">GP: What tools do you use regularly on CTFs and why those?
 Do you have your own toolset?</span>